rortizmerino/haplotyping/docs/software/software.md

 ## longqc

 LongQC is a tool for the data quality control of the PacBio and ONT long reads.
 It was mainly used to make diagnostic plots altough it has many more functionalities.
-Check out https://github.com/yfukasawa/LongQC most instructions below were taken from there, except for a few workarounds
+Check out <https://github.com/yfukasawa/LongQC>, most instructions below were taken from there except for a few workarounds

 ```bash
 conda create --name LongQC